 Our net income depends, in large part, on our ability to acquire assets at favorable spreads over our borrowing and hedging costs.
 In acquiring our investments, we compete with other REITs, specialty finance companies, mortgage bankers, insurance companies, mutual funds, institutional investors, investment banking firms, financial institutions, governmental bodies, hedge funds, and other entities.
 In addition, there are numerous REITs and specialty finance companies with similar asset acquisition objectives.
 These other REITs and specialty finance companies increase competition for the available supply of our target assets suitable for purchase.
 Many of our competitors are significantly larger than we are, have access to greater capital and other resources and may have other advantages over us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships than we can.
-Market conditions may attract more competitors, which may increase the competition for sources of financing could adversely affect the availability and cost of financing.
+Market conditions may attract more competitors, which may increase the competition for sources of financing.
+An increase in the competition for sources of financing could adversely affect the availability and cost of financing.